microsoft/Oryx/README.md

 The runtime images are defined in `./images/runtime`, and their development images are listed in [https://hub.docker.com/r/oryxdevms/].
 They also contain a tool that detects how the app should be started by analyzing the build output directory, and that tool can be found under `/opt/startupcmdgen/startupcmdgen` inside each image.
+This tool can be accessed by a link called 'oryx' too.
 They output a startup script to a file that then will run the app when executed.

 ## <a name="supportedRuntimes">Supported runtimes